-Is there any preference between a street address and PO Box?
+Is there any preference between a street address and a PO Box?

 From a financial standpoint, the USPS prefers to deliver mail to a PO Box.
-A letter delivered to a PO Box costs the USPS less money because they don't have to transport that letter to a street location.
-They just deposit it in the PO Box which is at the same post office in which the letter is sorted.
+A letter delivered to a PO Box costs the USPS less because they don't have to transport it to a street address.
+They just deposit it in the PO Box at the same post office where the letter is sorted.

 So, if you provide a valid street address AND a valid PO Box and ask them to choose, they'll almost always go with the PO Box.
 (Want to verify an address with the USPS?)